 So a fund with a higher Sharper Ratio is desirable.
 But sometimes Sharpe Ratio may look inflated because of a lower Standard Deviation.
 So you need to check how the Sharpe Ratio is calculated.

 For your own ease of use and reliability of your research, we would suggest you take all the data from a single source.

 Sharpe Ratio is used to compare a fund of the same category or to compare a fund to its benchmark index.
 Sharpe Ratio also shows whether adding an asset to the portfolio of the fund is productive or not.

 Sortino Ratio is one of the important ratios to look for when doing a fundamental analysis of Mutual Funds.
 And it is also one of the most overlooked ratios.

 We all know that to generate a higher return, we need to take a higher risk.
-But with higher risk comes the possibility of higher downside.
-So selecting a fund which generates higher returns with a lower possibility of downside becomes important.
+But with higher risk comes the possibility of a higher downside.
+So selecting a fund that generates higher returns with a lower possibility of downside becomes important.
 This is what the Sortino Ratio helps us with.

 There are two types of risks.
 Good Risk and Bad Risk.
 And we saw that Sharpe Ratio measures the return generated by the fund for every unit of risk taken.
 But Sharpe Ratio does not differentiate between good risk and bad risk.